Michifumi's Blog

 xcaddy build --with github.com/caddy-dns/cloudflare

-1. Replace the system Caddy binary:
+1. Replace the Caddy binary:

 sudo systemctl stop caddy

-sudo install -m 0755 ./caddy /usr/bin/caddy
+sudo install -m 0755 ./caddy /usr/local/bin/caddy

 sudo systemctl start caddy